 Cons of studying in Thailand

-However there are some ‘cons’ to consider.
-Most of the certificates that you get after completing the course are not accepted in the west as part of the required hours of a massage licence (There are exceptions and it depends on your country of origin).
+However, there are some ‘cons’ to consider.
+Most of the certificates that you get after completing the course are not accepted in other countries as part of the required hours of a massage license (There are exceptions and it depends on your country of origin).

-There are schools in Thailand that advertise that their certificates are accepted elsewhere, but if you read the fine print, it says that they are accepted for continuing education.
-That means that they still do not count towards your massage licence.
+There are a few schools in Thailand that advertise that their certificates are accepted elsewhere, but if you read the fine print, it says that they are accepted for continuing education.
+That means that they still do not count towards your massage license.

 Is “traditional” always better?